San Francisco Emergency Rental Assistance Program (SF ERAP)

 - If applying for assistance with rent owed: Experienced a recent financial hardship within the past twelve months

 Apply at sferap.com.
 Please note that program rules have changed due to limited program capacity and SF ERAP will not be able to serve every household who meets minimum eligibility requirements.
 Please visit sf.gov/renthelp for more information, as well as additional resources for San Francisco tenants experiencing housing challenges.

 - Flyers: English, Spanish, Chinese, Filipino

 - HSH SF ERAP Partners: Catholic Charities, Compass Family Services, Eviction Defense Collaborative, Hamilton Families, Homeless Prenatal Program, Mission Neighborhood Centers, Young Community Developers.

-- Please note: SF ERAP is also operated by community partners working with the Mayor’s Office of Housing and Community Development (please put this line in italics)
+- Please note: SF ERAP is also operated by community partners working with the Mayor’s Office of Housing and Community Development.

 If you have received any eviction papers, immediately contact the Eviction Defense Collaborative at 415-659-9184 or email@example.com